barstoolbluz/floxenvs/xplatform-cli-tools/README.md

 aws s3 ls
 ```

-Flox automatically sources the appropriate wrapper script depending on which shell it's running in.
+For interactive sessions, Flox automatically sources the appropriate wrapper script depending on which shell it's running in.

 ## Shell Compatibility